 Finally, make sure your employees are aware of phishing techniques and other forms of social engineering, know what over-sharing on social media looks like, can shred sensitive documents at home, and so on.

-Cyber Security Awareness Month is a great time to identify resources available to you, to help get started on – or indeed continue on – your cybersecurity program.
+Today is a great time to identify resources available to you, to help get started on – or indeed continue on – your cybersecurity program.
 Here are some useful links:

 - In the EU, ENISA and the EC have put together the European Cyber Security Month website for resources, activities, education plans, and campaign tools.